dokku/dokku/docs/deployment/schedulers/k3s.md

 dokku scheduler-k3s:initialize
 ```

-The above command will initialize a cluster with an automatically generated token for authentication.
+The above command will initialize a cluster with the following configuration:

+- etcd distributed backing store
+- Wireguard as the networking flannel
+- K3s automatic upgrader
+- Longhorn distributed block storage
+- Traefik configured to run on all nodes in the cluster

+Additionally, an internal token for authentication will be automatically generated.
 This token should be stored securely for later recovery, and can be displayed with via the `scheduler-k3s:report` command:

 ```shell
 dokku scheduler-k3s:report --global